On the Road in the Sierra Nevada

 Good to know: The advantage of Sequoia National Park is, that nearly all sights can be reached from Hwy 198.
 You can drive through the park from Kings Canyon to Three Rivers or vice versa.

 Along the road, stop to pay your respects to General Sherman, the world’s biggest tree.
-Your neck will hurt for sure after glancing as high as 275 feet (83 metres) to its top.
+Your neck will hurt for sure after glancing as high as 275 feet (83 meters) to its top.
 A short loop trail will lead you to the bottom of the tree and back to the parking area.

 Getting off the highway pays off as well.
 The Crescent Meadow Road will take you to Auto Log.
 Although you can’t use it as a road anymore, the scale of the single piece of giant tree log will make you feel like a hobbit.
 After another few feet, you’ll be able to pass through the famous Sequoia National Park’s Tunnel Log.